HumzaProfessional/Raspberry-pico-projects/README.md

 ### Installation

 Thonny is a useful and simple python intrepter useful for programming PICOs.
+It is also reccommended by the developers themselves.

+https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/2 - The offical guide explains the steps straightforwardly.

+In summary:

+- Install thonny on your operating system, the website has the appropriate inscrutionss given the OS.
+- Launch the IDE and find and hold the boostel button on your PICO - the tiny button.
+Then plug in your PICO to your computer.
+- On the bottom right corner of the IDE window it should show your python version.
+Click it and it should show "MicroPython (Raspberry PICO)".
+- Click on it and it should ask to install the firmware.
+Onec done, you can start programming the PICO!

+## Understanding the PICO unit